woile/beautiful-simple-drf-apps-presentation/demo/README.md

 ### Setting everything up

+For this demo we are gonna use `poetry` as package manager.
+[Installation guide](https://poetry.eustace.io/docs/#installation)

-1. Create a virtualenv and install dependencies (we are gonna use `poetry` as package manager)
+1. Create a virtualenv and install dependencies

 ```bash
 poetry add django djangorestframework markdown coreapi gunicorn